linclsdy/frontend-nanodegree-feedreader/README.md

 ## How to Use this Application:
 1. It will load the page directly and run all the tests at the bottom of the page.
 2. All test suite can be run and clickable individually for testing.

+## Detail steps:
+1. First Test called "RSS Feeds", there are three tests including:
+    a.
+RSS Feeds are defined.
+    b.
+RSS Feeds have URLs defined and that the URLs are not empty.
+    c.
+RSS Feeds have names defined and that the names are not empty.

+2. Second Test called "The menu", there are two tests including:
+    a.
+The menu is hidden by default.
+    b.
+The menu display toggled when clicked.

+3. Third Test called "Initial Entries", there is a test including:
+    a.
+Initial Entries at least a single .entry element within the .feed container.

+4. Fourth Test called "New Feed Selection", there is a test including:
+    a.
+New Feed Selection when a new feed is loaded that the content actually changes.